 Litigants in civil actions, except governmental agencies and parties appearing pro se, must be represented by at least one member of the bar of this court who shall sign all documents filed in this court, including his or her state bar number and fax number in the signature block on all pleadings.
-If an attorney appears solely to bring the litigant in compliance with this local rule, he or she shall in each instance designate himself or herself "Local Civil Rule 83.1 Counsel."
+If an attorney appears solely to bring the litigant in compliance with this local rule, he or she shall in each instance designate himself or herself "Local Civil Rule 83.1(d) Counsel."
 In signing the pleading, motion, discovery request or other document, counsel certifies that he or she is an authorized representative for communication with the court about the litigation, and the document conforms to the practice and procedure of this court.
 However, counsel does not make the certification required by Rule 11 of the Federal Rules of Civil Procedure.
 Nevertheless, the requirements of Rule 11 must be complied with by out-of-state counsel.
-Signatures in the following form shall be sufficient to comply with this local rule.
-Local Civil Rule 83.1 Local Counsel must include the state bar number and fax number in the signature block on all pleadings:
+For failure to comply with the requirements of this rule, the court may on motion or its own initiative disqualify individuals from serving as local counsel Signatures in the following form shall be sufficient to comply with this local rule.
+Local Civil Rule 83.1(d) Local Counsel must include the state bar number and fax number in the signature block on all pleadings: